Solve an ongoing consumer problem with a business seller

 If you paid with a credit card or debit card

-You should send a copy of your complaint letter to the seller that issued your card.
+You should send a copy of your complaint letter to the provider that issued your card.
 This will help if you decide to make a ‘section 75’ or ‘chargeback’ claim later on.

 If your purchase was financed by hire purchase or conditional sale